 T/C measurement and simulation may also be done without the internal reference junction by using the Low Voltage terminals in the ET module.
-Then the reference junction arrangements have to be done outside MC5 and the correct reference junction settings as well as the reference junction temperature have to be informed to MC5.
+Then the reference junction arrangements have to be done outside MC5P and the correct reference junction settings as well as the reference junction temperature have to be informed to MC5P.
+More of reference junction connections in part C of this manual.